hohehohe2/timeKeeper/readme.txt

 		MNode: Base class of a model nodes that support attribute, event notification, grouping

 # ------------------------------------------------------
-GNodeSceneBase
+GNodeCanvasBase

 - A class incharge of creating and registering GNode (ie. for GUI) from MNode network
-- Designed that every node in a scene has the same parent
+- Every MNode that a canvas is displaying has the same parent
+- Subclass should provide MNode subclass -> GNode subclass mapping
-- To use this class, GNode subclass constructors must be compatible with this node
+- GNode subclass constructors must be compatible with this node
 - For general purpose

-		GScene
+		GCanvas
-			GNodeSceneBase: GScene to be used with MNode classes
+			GNodeCanvasBase: GCanvas to be used with MNode classes

 # ======================================================
 MTaskNode, MTaskDotNode